Find your care

 Continuous Glucose Monitoring (CGM)

 - CGM works by sensing glucose levels in the body’s interstitial fluid, which is the fluid between tissue cells

 - It provides glucose levels every few minutes (varies depending on device), allowing the user to see a graph and trend of glucose levels rather than a single measurement at a given point in time

 - Has 3 main components- sensor, transmitter and receiver

 - Types – Real time, intermittently scanned, professional and implantable

 Insulin pumps are small, computerized devices that deliver ultra-short acting insulin in two ways:

 - In a steady measured and continuous dose (the "basal" insulin)

-- Bolus dose with meals to control the rise in blood sugar due to carbohydrates and correction dosing for elevated sugars.
+- Bolus dose with meals to control the rise in blood glucose due to carbohydrates and correction dosing for elevated glucose.